giusca/testgit/README.md

 # Module 2
+ # BAD IDEA to change things here, but just a test
 MORE TESTS.
 This contains the files for the CRM application with the relevant updates made in this module.
 Note that these files are also used for